wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/integrate-unit-tests-into-the-build-pipeline.md

 ## View failed unit tests

-If a unit test fails during the build, Choreo will stop the build to prevent faulty code from being deployed.
+If a unit test fails during the build, {{ product_name }} will stop the build to prevent faulty code from being deployed.
 To troubleshoot, click **View Details** for the failed build and expand the failed unit test step to review the test output logs.

 ## Explore samples